hafen/trelliscopejs/README.md

 4. Call `prepare_display()` which calls the following functions (which can also be called independently)
   - `update_display_list()`: loops over all display object files and builds a master display list (must be called each time a new display has been added or an existing display has been updated)
   - `write_config()`: writes a basic app config file neccessary for the viewer to run
-  - `copy_viewer_files()`: grabs the latest TrelliscopeJS dependencies from the web (only needs to be called each time a new viewer is available)

 All of the "write" functions have an option `jsonp`, which if `TRUE` (default) will use jsonp instead of json so that the display can be viewed without a web server.